wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

      a) Simple response instead (may be slower to render)
      b) MCP storage (I'll check what's available)"
    - Wait for user's choice and handle accordingly

+**CRITICAL: Format Integrity for Canvas/Artifacts/Code Blocks**

+If using Canvas, Artifacts, or Code View features:

+⚠️ **WARNING: These features sometimes apply platform-specific formatting that breaks the template!**

+**Before generating the archive:**
+1. Understand that the output MUST be plain markdown - NO platform-specific enhancements
+2. DO NOT let the platform add metadata wrappers, special headers, or formatting
+3. The output should be IDENTICAL to what you would produce in a simple response
+4. After generation, verify the structure matches the template exactly

+**What to avoid:**
+- ❌ Platform-generated headers or metadata boxes
+- ❌ Special formatting blocks not in the template
+- ❌ Interactive elements or buttons
+- ❌ Platform-specific syntax extensions
+- ❌ Any wrapper that's not in the template (`<!-- ARTIFACT_START:`, `<!-- MARKDOWN_START:`)

+**What the output should be:**
+- ✅ Pure markdown following the template exactly
+- ✅ Standard markdown syntax only
+- ✅ All wrapper syntax exactly as shown in template
+- ✅ No platform-specific additions

+**If you cannot produce clean markdown in Canvas/Artifacts:**
+- Warn the user: "This platform's [feature name] may add extra formatting.
+Would you prefer simple response instead?"
+- Wait for user confirmation

 **If user chooses "MCP Storage":**